Generate Board-Independent HDL IP Core from Simulink Model

 In the HDL Code Generation > Generate RTL Code and IP Core task, you can specify:

-If you mapped any of the DUT ports to AXI4 slave interfaces in the Set Target Interface task, even if you clear this check box, the code generator ignores this setting and maps the ports to AXI4 slave interfaces.
+If you mapped any of the DUT ports to AXI4 slave interfaces in the Set Target Interface task, the code generator maps the ports to AXI4 slave interfaces, whether or not the Generate default AXI4 slave interface check box is cleared.

 After running the task, HDL Coder generates the IP core files in the output folder shown the IP core folder field, including the HTML documentation.
 To view the IP core report, click the link in the message window.